timmcginley/41934/Concepts/CommandLine/README.md

 # Command Line

+The command line solves the problem of installing packages into specific folders and naviagting your commputer without having to use the mouse.

 This is written for windows, but we will update for mac / linux soon.

 We like the command line - the firt versions of this code focused OpenBIM course focused on exclusively using the command line.